 The Santa Clause (1994)

 The first film in the holiday trilogy follows regular dad Scott Calvin (Tim Allen) as he spends Christmas Eve with his son, Charlie.
 After reading him ‘Twas the Night Before Christmas, they hear something, or someone, on the roof, who turns out to be old St. Nick.
-After making Santa fall from the roof, Scott unknowingly puts on his suit and boots, goes into Santa’s sleigh with Charlie and soon is delivering presents all around the world.
-Long story short, they get to the workshop, Scott’s the new Santa, Scott’s not believing it but Charlie being a kid, thinks it’s the greatest thing ever.
-When they wake up Christmas morning, Scott thinks it was all a bizarre dream, Charlie knows it was real but Scott doesn’t believe him.
-Santa things start happening to Scott; i.e. he gets bigger, his beard starts to grow, he gets the list sent to his house, he slowly starts to believe that he is Santa, Scott’s ex-wife Laura and her husband Neal think he’s going crazy and it ends with everyone believing and Santa is able to deliver presents on Christmas.
-In most Christmas movies involving Santa Claus Santa is already established, whereas with The Santa Clause, you have this normal guy becoming Santa and his kid is being roped in too.
-The elves are “kids” and the workshop is just incredible, which gets even more incredible in the following movies.
+After making Santa fall from the roof, Scott unknowingly puts on his suit and boots, goes into Santa’s sleigh with Charlie, and soon delivers presents all around the world.
+Long story short; they get to the workshop, Scott’s the new Santa, he doesn’t believe but Charlie being a kid, thinks it’s the greatest thing ever.
+When they wake up on Christmas morning, Scott thinks it was all a bizarre dream; Charlie knows it was real, but Scott doesn’t believe him.
+Santa things start happening to Scott; i.e., he gets bigger, his beard starts to grow, he gets the list sent to his house, he slowly starts to believe that he is Santa.
+Scott’s ex-wife Laura and her husband Neal think he’s going crazy and it ends with everyone believing and Santa is able to deliver presents on Christmas.
+In most Christmas movies involving Santa Claus, Santa is already established, whereas with The Santa Clause, you have this normal guy becoming Santa, and his kid is being roped in too.
+The elves are “kids,” and the workshop is just incredible, which gets even more incredible in the following movies.
 Tim Allen is the perfect person to play Santa Claus.
-Also, the title is a play on Kris Kringle as well as the clause that Scott read when he put on the suit.
+Also, the title is a play on Kris Kringle, as well as the clause that Scott read when he put on the suit.